 Armadale War MemorialPrint Page

-Armadale War Memorial was oroiginally erected to commemorate those who served in World War One.
+Armadale War Memorial was oroiginally erected to commemorate those from the district who served in World War One.
 In May 1956 the obelisk was moved to the Memorial Park from its former location and updated to include the World War Two and Korean conflicts.

 |Address:||Jull Street & Orchard Avenue, Armadale Memorial Park , Armadale, 6112|